Introspection, Self-Remembering and Witnessing – Osho

 A single moment is given to you.
 You cannot have two moments together, so don’t worry about two moments.
 You will always get only one moment.
 And if you can be aware in one moment, you can be aware for your whole life.
 Now only effort is needed, and this can be done the whole day.
 Whenever you remember, remember yourself.

-When the sutra says “Be aware you are”, what will you do?
-Will you remember that, “My name is Ram” or “Jesus” or something else?
+When the sutra says, “Be aware you are,” what will you do?
+Will you remember that “My name is Ram” or “Jesus” or something else?
 Will you remember that you belong to such and such a family, to such and such a religion and tradition?
 To such and such a country and caste and creed?
 Will you remember that you are a communist or a Hindu or a Christian?
 What will you remember?

-The sutra says be aware you are; it simply says “You are”.
+The sutra says be aware you are; it simply says, “You are.”
 No name is needed, no country is needed.
 Let there be simple existence: you are!
 So don’t say to yourself who you are.
 Don’t answer that, “I am this and that.”
 Let there be simple existence, that you are.

 But it becomes difficult because we never remember simple existence.
 We always remember something which is just a label, not existence itself.
 Whenever you think about yourself, you think about your name, religion, country, many things, but never the simple existence that you are.